juicebucket/roadmap_classic/README.md

 ![vcxvxcvx](https://github.com/user-attachments/assets/5e295c56-7000-4c93-8152-4129122fefc9)

 > [!IMPORTANT]
 > Initially, RoadMap was developed as a course project.
-After reaching version 0.6.0, I decided to split the project into two branches: Classic and Master.
+After reaching version 0.6.0, I decided to split the project into two branches: Master and Classic.
 >
+>- **Master branch:** All new application functionality will be implemented in the master branch.
 >- **Classic branch:** Preserves all the features and stability of the original version (v0.6.0).
->- **Master branch:** Dedicated to the continuous improvement of the application, introducing new features, optimizations, and better user experience.
->The main version will evolve with major updates, including structural changes and new features that would be difficult to implement in the Classic version without affecting its stability. >While the Classic branch will receive occasional bug fixes, this master branch is where future innovations will thrive.
+No new features are planned, only bug fixes.
 >
->**If you encounter bugs or issues, please report them in the issues section, specifying if they pertain to this version.**
+>**If you found errors or problems, please report them in the problems section, specifying the version of the program (master or classic).**

 ## Overview
 **RoadMap** is an application designed to help users create and manage personalized learning paths for various topics.
 The tool allows users to define sections, set checkpoints, and track their progress towards specific goals.